marmelab/react-admin/packages/ra-tree-ui-materialui/README.md

 ### <TreeList>

 This is the UI container.
-Does nothing for now but may includes advanced selection features in the future.
+Does nothing for now but may include advanced selection features in the future.
 Takes no props.

 ### <TreeNode>